karnyadavdev/FontWizard/README.md

 Download the [latest release](https://github.com/karnyadavdev/fontwizard/releases/latest) and run `FontWizard.exe`.

 - Supports **Windows 11** and **Windows 10**.
 - Only `.ttf` fonts are supported.
-Variable fonts and `.otf` files are not supported.
+Variable and `.otf` fonts are not supported.
->💡 If you have a font that is only available in `.otf`,  you easily convert it to `.ttf` using online font converters.
+> If you have a font that is only available in `.otf`,  you easily convert it to `.ttf` using online font converters.

 <br>